Code refactoring is a crucial process in software development that involves improving the quality of code without altering its functionality.

 However, code refactoring can be a challenging process because:

-❌ It's time-consuming: when you start refactoring the code, you don't know how long it will take.
-Plus, you don't know where to begin to change the code, and this uncertainty may take away some more time.
+It's time-consuming: when you start refactoring the code, you don't know how long it will take.
+Plus, you don't know where to begin to change the code, and this uncertainty may take some time.

-❌ Fear factor: some engineers may be afraid of restructuring the code, and the reasons behind this fear can vary.
-For example, they might be fearful of breaking code that works and the time it may take to rewrite some tests.
+Fear factor: some engineers may be afraid of restructuring the code, and the reasons behind this fear can vary.
+For example, they might fear breaking code that works and the time it may take to rewrite some tests.

-The major problem that code refactoring addresses are that of code smells.
+One of the major problems that code refactoring addresses is code smells.

-A code smell is a signal which says that the code has been written without following the best practices.
+A code smell is a signal that says the code has been written without following the best practices.

 How can you identify a code smell?